 Praiano and Positano’s pastel-colored buildings and secret coves have seduced everyone that has laid eyes on the coast.

-Post up in one of the most famous hotels on the Amalfi Coast, the 58-room Le Sirenuse or the 25 room Hotel Onda Verde which is nestled along the rugged coastline overlooking the sea amongst olive and pine trees, and bougainvilleas narrow steps leading to the sea.
+Post up in one of the most famous hotels on the Amalfi Coast, the 58-room Le Sirenuse, or the 25-room Hotel Onda Verde which are nestled along the rugged coastline.

-Toast to the afternoon with an Aperol Spritz atIl Pirata II which is suspended above the sea, or head to the Voce e’ Notte or Kasai for sunset drinks on rooftop bar for stunning seaside views.
+Toast to the afternoon with an Aperol Spritz at Il Pirata II which is suspended above the sea, or head to the Voce e’ Notte or Kasai for sunset drinks on the rooftop bar for stunning seaside views.

-The views of Positano and Praiano are absolutely beautiful and the food is just as amazing as the views so Zass should definitely be on your culinary bucketlist.
+The views of Positano and Praiano are absolutely beautiful and the food is just as amazing as the views so Zass should definitely be on your culinary bucket list.

-Day 2 – The Isle of Capri Itinerary
+Day 2 – The Isle of Capri

-A trip to the Amalfi Coast without exploring Capri and the Grottos is a wasted trip.
 Capri is the shining star of the Amalfi Coast and is synonymous with the rich and famous and it is easily accessible from any town along the Amalfi coast.

 How To Get To Capri

-You can get to Capri by ferry, smaller public boats, or rent a private charter boat.
-Most visitors take the ferry so take look at the ferry schedule and check the times based on where you are coming from and please note the last ferry leaves Capri at 6:00 p.m. so do not be late or you will be left.
+Most visitors take the ferry so take look at the ferry schedule and check the times based on where you are coming from please note the last ferry leaves Capri at 6:00 p.m. so do not be late or you will be left.

-The schedule does change based on time of year so please make sure you have your times correct.
+The schedule does change based on the time of year so please make sure you have your times correct.

-- Positano: 30 minutes/~20 Euro – $22.16
+• Positano: 30 minutes/~20 Euro – $22.16

-- Amalfi: 50 minutes/ ~23 Euro – $25.48
+• Amalfi: 50 minutes/ ~23 Euro – $25.48

-- Sorrento: 20 minutes/~20 Euro – $22.16
+• Sorrento: 20 minutes/~20 Euro – $22.16

-- Naples: 60 minutes/ ~22 Euro – $24.37
+• Naples: 60 minutes/ ~22 Euro – $24.37

-- Salerno: 120 minutes/~25 Euro – $38.78
+• Salerno: 120 minutes/~25 Euro – $38.78

-If you want to see some of the most amazing views Capri has to offer I suggest going to Villa San Michele.
-Villa San Michele was built in the early 20th century by Axel Munthe, a Swedish physician.
+If you want to see some of the most amazing views Capri has to offer check out Villa San Michele.

 Today Villa San Michele is a museum and Swedish cultural institute that was named one of the Top 10 gardens in Italy.
 (Ticket cost: €7).